fjalvingh/fjalvingh.github.io/site/content/kicad-tips-and-tricks/index.md

 I’m using this page to keep track of things to know about KICAD easily.

+# Schematic editor

+- Press "Q" to add a "not connected" X.

 # PCB Editor

 ## Precise positioning